catenax/tractusx/documentation/architecture/speedboat-aspects-connectors-data-flow.md

 ## Sequence diagram

 The following sequence diagram explains how the Kaputt service can obtain the correct URL to query aspects.
-CompanyA could be a company that provides aspects like BWM or ZF.
+CompanyA could be a company like BMW or ZF that provides aspects.

 ![Get aspects URL sequence diagram](./diagrams/speedboat-get-aspect-url-sequence-diagram.png)